jzbrooks/awesome-kotlin/README.md

 * [ziggy42/Blum-kotlin](https://github.com/ziggy42/Blum-kotlin) - A simple android Twitter client written in Kotlin
 * [TwidereProject/Twidere-Android](https://github.com/TwidereProject/Twidere-Android) - Material Design ready and feature rich Twitter app for Android 4.0+
 * [SimpleMobileTools/Simple-Calendar](https://github.com/SimpleMobileTools/Simple-Calendar) - A simple calendar with events, customizable widget and no ads.
+* [SimpleMobileTools/Simple-Camera](https://github.com/SimpleMobileTools/Simple-Camera) - A camera with flash, zoom and no ads.
 * [SimpleMobileTools/Simple-Draw](https://github.com/SimpleMobileTools/Simple-Draw) - A canvas you can draw on with different colors.
 * [SimpleMobileTools/Simple-File-Manager](https://github.com/SimpleMobileTools/Simple-File-Manager) - A simple file manager for browsing and editing files and directories.
 * [SimpleMobileTools/Simple-Gallery](https://github.com/SimpleMobileTools/Simple-Gallery) - A gallery for viewing photos and videos without ads.